 - Napping Late During The Day: You dread when the baby sleeps for a longer stretch as it screws your sleep at night.
 You can slowly make him wake up if he’s sleeping for longer stretches.
 Taking shorter naps in daytime will help your baby sleep better at night.
 But while waking him up, make sure you’re not irritating him, as most babies will get cranky if disturbed in the middle of their sleep.
 There could be times, when your baby is overtired and needs a recovery nap though.

 - Baby Massage: A good baby massage oil will not only help relax but also improve their sleep habits.
 It can help babies who have colic too.
 A massage could create a special bond between mother and baby.
 You will see your baby looking forward to this play time.
+Check out our best massage oil for newborn baby made of natural ingredients.

 - Swaddling Helps: We all know that from beginning to five months babies get startled easily.
 This sensation of falling usually causes jerk like movements waking the baby up.
 So a tight swaddle helps babies to sleep cozily for longer time and would not startle them.
 You can stop swaddling once the babies starts rolling over get their arms out.